 Many of the conditions discussed elsewhere in this leaflet can cause hearing loss.
 One of the main functions of your ear is to allow you to hear.
-Therefore almost anything that goes wrong with it can make you deaf.
+Therefore almost anything that goes wrong with it can affect your hearing.
 Depending on the condition this can be temporary or permanent, treatable or not.
 If the hearing loss comes on suddenly with earache and/or discharge, it is most likely to be due to an infection.
 If it comes on gradually as you get older, it is more likely to be due to age-related hearing loss (presbyacusis).
 Wax is a common, easily treated cause of hearing loss.
 In children, glue ear is a common cause of hearing loss.

 See your doctor if you have hearing loss.
 They will be able to establish the cause.
 Depending on the cause, they may be able to treat it.
 Even if it can't be treated (for example, age-related hearing loss), your doctor will be able to refer you for hearing aids.
 These can make an enormous difference to your life.